 Parallel runways, allowing for simultaneous departures and arrivals, helps keep the traffic moving smoothly and efficiently at KPDK.
 Traffic delays at DeKalb – Peachtree Airport are not very common.
 You will find that even some of the nearby smaller airports with one runway will have their share of traffic delays on good weather days.
 DeKalb-Peachtree is conveniently located in Chamblee, near I-85, I-285, Peachtree Industrial, GA 400, Brookhaven, Buckhead, Dunwoody, Doraville and Sandy Springs.

-American Air is ideally located in the middle of the airport – providing quick and easy access to all runways.
+American Air has been ideally located in the middle of the airport for over 38 years – providing quick and easy access to all runways.
 The professional training you will receive at American Air will enable you to feel comfortable and enjoy flying out of DeKalb – Peachtree Airport.